TALK TO SALES

 Because an HRA can reimburse both medical expenses and insurance premiums, it's a valuable employee benefit to help lower the overall cost of healthcare.

 Different HRAs may restrict certain items from reimbursement.
 Additionally, the employer offering the HRA can choose to eliminate items from eligibility.
-Many businesses choose to offer a premium-only HRA, for example, which only reimburses insurance premiums.
+Some businesses choose to offer a premium-only HRA, for example, which only reimburses insurance premiums.

 What are the different types of HRAs?